PatriziaGessa/Tarifberater/tests/user_stories/user_story_4.md

    - The state of the checkboxes should persist even if the page is refreshed within the same session.
    - After the page reloads, previously selected or deselected checkboxes should maintain their state.

+5. **Form Submission Without Postleitzahl**
+   - **Submit Without Postleitzahl:** Select one or more checkboxes, leave the "Postleitzahl" field empty, and click submit.
+Verify that:
+     - An error message is displayed indicating that the "Postleitzahl" field is required.
+     - No corrisponding tariff cards are processed.

 ### Test Scenarios

 1. **Verify Initial State**